 “The plans for Block H epitomise our ambition to create places with character and personality that will bring something entirely unique to Sheffield city centre.
 Cambridge Street Collective in particular, promises to become a destination that both locals and visitors will cherish and enjoy.”

-Construction across the site is anticipated to get underway later this year, with completion of all the elements expected in 2022.
+Construction across the site is anticipated to get underway in December this year, with completion of all the elements expected in 2022.